enriicola/decentralized-systems/README.md

 - `onlyOwner`: Ensures that only the contract owner can perform certain operations.

-## Deployment

-To deploy this contract, you need to have a development environment set up with Truffle or Hardhat, and a connection to an Ethereum network via Infura or a local node.
-You also need to have an account with enough Ether to deploy the contract.
-The contract is deployed by sending a transaction to the Ethereum network with the contract's bytecode and constructor arguments.
-After the transaction is confirmed, the contract is deployed at the resulting address.

 ## Interaction

 To interact with this contract, you can use the Web3.js or Ethers.js libraries in a JavaScript environment, or the `ethers` or `web3` CLI in a shell environment.
 You need to have the ABI of the contract, the address of the deployed contract, and a connection to an Ethereum network.
 You can then call the contract's functions with the necessary arguments and the correct amount of gas.

-## Testing

-To test this contract, you can write tests in JavaScript with the Chai assertion library and the Mocha testing framework, and run them on a local Ethereum network like Ganache.
-You can test the conditions for the success and failure of each function, the events they emit, and the changes they make to the contract's state.

-## Security

-This contract does not have any known security issues.
-However, it is recommended to use tools like Slither or Mythril to analyze the contract for potential vulnerabilities, and to follow the best practices for smart contract development.